apptainer/apptainer/INSTALL.md

 sudo ./scripts/install-dependencies
 ```

-## Apparmor Profile (Ubuntu 24.04+)
+## Apparmor Profile (Ubuntu 23.10+)

-Beginning with the 24.04 LTS release, Ubuntu does not permit applications to
+Beginning with the 23.10 release and including the 24.04 LTS release,
+Ubuntu does not permit applications to create unprivileged user
-create unprivileged user namespaces by default.
+namespaces by default.

 If you install Apptainer from a GitHub release `.deb` package then an
 apparmor profile will be installed that permits Apptainer to create